Hi Sweet Friends,

 Phytates

-Phytates are important antioxidants and anti-inflammatory plant compounds found in the highest quantities in wheat bran, soybeans, pinto beans, kidney beans, and peanuts.
+Phytates are important antioxidants and anti-inflammatory plant compounds found in the highest quantities in whole grains, wheat bran, soybeans, pinto beans, kidney beans, and peanuts.
 Oddly enough, some of the foods that are high in iron also contain high amounts of phytates.

 - Egg Protein (both the yolk and the white)